W01 Activity: Team Project Setup

 - This project comes with several tools built in to help the team to write error free

-consistent code.
 Open up the package.json file.
-There are two sections to
+There are two sections to review initially,devDependencies

 .devDependencies

-contains all of the tools we will be using in our development for this project.
+contains all of the tools needed for development of this project.
 Runningnpm install

 referred to this list to know what to install.scripts